Advanced Functional Anatomy (8279.2)

-It is expected that students will either attend the lectures or listen to them online.
+It is expected that students will listen to them online early in the week prior to coming to the Laboratory session.
 It is expected that students will attend labs and practicals as there is no other way to have access to this information.
-If unable to attend a scheduled assessment time during a lab or on-line, students must advise the Unit Convener with an appropriate medical certificate.
+If unable to attend a scheduled assessment time during a lab or on-line, students must advise the Unit Convener with appropriate documentation.
 Announcements made on-line or in a timetabled session (lecture) are deemed to be made to the whole group.

 Required IT skills

 Students are assumed to have basic IT skills.